Isomorphism

 Difference to Homomorphisms

-A homomorphism only requires structure preservation ().
+A homomorphism only requires structure preservation (), allows for many-to-one mappings.

 • Every element in is reached (surjectivity)